dkolom/GALA2D/README.md

  git clone https://github.com/dkolom/GALA2D.git
  make

-The code has only been tested with gcc.
+The code has only been tested with g++.

 2) Execute